Key takeaways

 Pros: Simplifies payments, lowers interest rates, and improves credit score if managed well.

-Cons: Initial score dip, may extend repayment period (increase total interest), additional fees, need a very good score.
+Cons: Initial score dip, may extend repayment period (increase total interest), additional fees, and need a very good score.

 Apply for a debt consolidation loan